bvin02/nexhacks-neurologic/README.md

 ---

-## What is DecisionOS?
+## What is NeuroLogic?

-DecisionOS fixes a core failure of stateless LLMs: **they do not remember** why things were decided, what was tried before, or what constraints still apply.
+NeuroLogic fixes a core failure of stateless LLMs: **they do not remember** why things were decided, what was tried before, or what constraints still apply.

-DecisionOS introduces a **persistent cognitive layer** that:
+NeuroLogic introduces a **persistent cognitive layer** that:

-- ✓ Stores durable project memory
+- Stores durable project memory
-- ✓ Governs future responses using that memory
+- Governs future responses using that memory
-- ✓ Enforces commitments and decisions
+- Enforces commitments and decisions
-- ✓ Detects contradictions and regressions
+- Detects contradictions and regressions
-- ✓ Explains behavior with explicit evidence
+- Explains behavior with explicit evidence

 **This is not "ChatGPT with memory."
 This is a continuity operating system for building things.**

----

-## Turing City Theme

-Built for the **"Turing City"** hackathon theme - a futuristic city where Artificial General Intelligence is widespread.

-In Turing City, intelligence is not just generating answers.
-It is **continuity, governance, and accountability over time**.

 ---